ethanwins/ethaninstall/README.md

 ![image](ethaninstall.png)

-a tool to use when install **arch linux** for ethan, you clone this repo and then cd and run it.
+a tool to use when install **arch linux** for ethan, you clone this repo and then cd and run it!

+supported systems:
+- arch linux
+- endeavouros
+- steamos
+- artix linux
+- cachyos
+- omarchy